StudyLink logoHome

 The award How you will study Study duration Course start Domestic course fees International course fees

-About Research Methods, PG Cert - at Staffordshire University
+About Research Methods, PG Cert - at University of Staffordshire

 This course assists you and your supervisor in devising a training programme that meets your own very particular needs; gives you vital information about University processes and procedures; and helps you to understand your research work in its professional and academic context.
 Also, this course provides the opportunity for all MRes/MPhil/PhD/Professional Doctoral students to meet and work together for a short period.
 Research work can sometimes be rather lonely and your discussions and debates are mostly with your own supervisor or immediate team.
 The opportunity to learn from others with a totally different perspective or even to link up with others dealing with the same agenda as yourself can make a major contribution.